Seattle Mayor Jenny Durkan approves ’emergency dismantling’ of downtown waterfront Pier 58

 The park won’t reopen until the pier is replaced and a park redesign that’s already in progress is realized, the Durkan administration has said.

-Removing Pier 58 will require collaboration with the aquarium and the Great Wheel operation “to project adjoining piers and minimize impacts to these attractions,” the mayor’s Friday news release said.
+Removing Pier 58 will require collaboration with the aquarium and the Great Wheel operation “to protect adjoining piers and minimize impacts to these attractions,” the mayor’s Friday news release said.
 The Miner’s Landing tourist hub, located on Pier 57 with the Great Wheel, also will be involved.

 Seattle’s Office of the Waterfront will enter into an “emergency consultant contract” to design the pier’s removal and is working with the city’s Department of Transportation to expedite permits, the release said, promising that a removal timeline would be shared publicly this month.